tidwall/bgen/docs/SPATIAL_BTREE.md

 This means the quality and performance of searching the tree can vary greatly by the how this ordering is managed.

-For example, let's say you want to store geospatial points where each points is a tuple that contains at least three fields (id,lat,lon).
+For example, let's say you want to store geospatial points where each point is a tuple that contains at least three fields (id,lat,lon).
 In a standard B-tree you could order on 'id', but this may lead to subpar performance because the 'id' may not necessarily correspond with the (lat,lon).
 This will